MichaelCurrin/docsify-js-template/README.md

 ## Use this template

-Use it to a create a new project based on this one by clicking the button below.
+Create a new project based on this one by clicking the button below.
 You'll get a fork in your own repo.

 [![Use this template](https://img.shields.io/badge/Use_this_template-green.svg)](https://github.com/MichaelCurrin/docsify-js-template/generate)